Raja's covering index of $L_p$ spaces: Bochner spaces

-Thus, already at the level of lower bounds, the covering index $\Theta_X$ is insensitive to large variations in the AUS behaviour of the coefficient space $E$, and in this sense one cannot hope for a simple correspondence between the asymptotic moduli of $L_p(\mu;E)$ and the precise shape of $\Theta_{L_p(\mu;E)}$. \end{remark}
+Thus spaces with very different asymptotic geometries can exhibit the same power-type upper decay for the covering index, and one cannot hope for a simple correspondence between the asymptotic moduli of $L_p(\mu;E)$ and the precise shape of $\Theta_{L_p(\mu;E)}$. \end{remark}